wp-plugins/postman-smtp/readme.txt

 == Changelog ==

-= 1.5.11 - 2015-04-06 =
+= 1.5.11 - 2015-04-05 =
 * Commercial-grade improvements to Connectivty Test and Setup Wizard.
-The new wizard interrogates the server for capabilities and intelligently suggests the best settings for the user, simultaneously preventing from incorrect settings from being entered.
+The new wizard prevents misconfiguration by interrogating the MTA for capabilities and intelligently suggests the best settings for the user.
 Steve Jobs would be proud.
 * Fixed Wizard's MSA hostname guess for GoDaddy addresses (smtp.secureserver.net is the MTA not the MSA)
 * Fixed Wizard's MSA hostname guess for Outlook 365 addresses (smtp.live.com is for their free Hotmail service)
 * Added French/Italian translation for JQuery Validation